 - Authentication: The server checks credentials against its records.
 If correct, it lets the user in.

-So, the reason why the Client is not secure is because it sends credentials in plain text.
+So, the reason why the Client is not secure is that it sends credentials in plain text.
 In this case, bad actors can easily spy on and attack it.

 PAP Protocol Advantages and Disadvantages